smclacke/smclacke/README.md

 - 🕊 How to reach me: LinkedIn / Instagram (linked on my profile)
 - 🫦 Pronouns: she/her
 - 😼 Fun fact: Apparently cats can't taste sweetness
+- 🐳 What's with the whale?
+Cetus for the win